 - The dough falls into the oil easily if you dip the scoop in oil before you dip it the dough.

-Method two - piping bag and scissors
+Method 3 – Using a piping bag and scissors

 - Take a large piping bag and flip it inside out.
 Smear the inside of the bag with cooking oil.
 The flip it back so the oiled side is in. (the oil helps the dough move easily)